 One of the most unique tours to do in Provincetown, though, is with Art’s Dune Tours.
 They operate several tours through the nearby dunes, the only company operating in the Cape Cod National Seashore park.
 The sunset tour is a good option for taking in the dunes as well as the harder-to-reach beaches (pack your own wine for a sunset drink on the beach!).

-LGBT – Gay Ptown Travel Guide
+LGBTQ – Gay Ptown Travel Guide

 Provincetown is one of America’s most LGBTQ-friendly and inclusive cities.
 With a long history as a gay travel destination, Provincetown has strong ties to the LGBTQ community.
 There are more than a handful of gay bars and clubs in town, catering to different interests.
 The Provincetown Business Guild is a local non-profit that produces a number of the city’s biggest LGBTQ events, including Carnival in August and Holly Folly during the holiday season.